-After sanding, we began by painting our camper plywood walls with two coats of Anti-Mold Primer.
+After sanding, we applied two coats of Anti-Mold Primer.
 As with our furring strips, we wanted to do the best job we could to prevent mold now rather than have to deal with it later.

-After the primer dried, we went ahead and painted two coats of Off-White, Eggshell Paint.
+After the primer dried, we painted two coats of Off-White, Eggshell Paint.

 Of the different qualities of paint at Home Depot, we purchased the most expensive paint.
 Premium paint solutions are thicker and we wanted to apply a nice, thick coat to the plywood to help smooth out some of the inconsistencies.

 We also went with the ‘Eggshell’ finish to give our walls a slight sheen.
 This type of finish has also made it easier to wipe off scuff marks and food stains from the walls.

 And after two coats of primer and two coats of paint, we were finally done installing our camper van walls and could finally take a much deserved tripod selfie.